Shubhammore71/ERC20-Smart-Contarct-and-hardhat-test/README.md

 # vERC20 Token Sale Platform

 This repository contains a basic Hardhat project that demonstrates the use of Hardhat for deploying and testing smart contracts.
 The project includes a sample ERC20 token contract and a platform for selling the token.
-The goal is to provide a foundation for building your own Web3 token sale platform.
+Additionally, a Next.js app structure is provided to help you build your own Web3 application.

 ## Project Structure

+### Hardhat Project

 - **Contracts**: The `contracts` directory contains the smart contract code.
 - **Test**: The `test` directory contains tests for the smart contract using Hardhat's testing framework.
 - **Ignition**: The `ignition` directory contains a Hardhat Ignition module for deploying the contract.

+### Next.js App Structure

+The Next.js app includes the following directory structure:

+- **components**: Contains reusable React components.
+- **context**: Provides React context for state management.
+- **contracts**: Includes smart contract ABIs and other related files.
+- **ignition/modules**: Contains modules for Hardhat Ignition deployment.
+- **pages**: Contains Next.js pages.
+- **public**: Static assets like images and fonts.
+- **styles**: Global styles and CSS files.
+- **test**: Test files for the Next.js application.

 ## Getting Started